JeannetteHarvard/p3/readme.md

 ## Details for Teaching Team
 Our Developer's Best Friend toolset features Lorem Ipsum and Random User generators with advanced functionality.
 No special instructions are required as the interface is straightforward.

-The project used standard Laravel Framework coding procedures with the implementation of two external packages.
+The project uses standard Laravel Framework coding procedures with the implementation of two external packages.

 ## Outside code & sources
 - Laravel Framework